 The Government of Manitoba has adopted a "hybrid model" for cannabis sales, whereby the retail sale of cannabis will be conducted by private retailers under the regulation and supervision of the Manitoba Liquor and Gaming Authority, and the supply of cannabis in the province will be secured and tracked by the Manitoba Liquor and Lotteries Corporation.
 Bill 11, The Safe and Responsible Retailing of Cannabis Act (Liquor and Gaming Control Act and Manitoba Liquor and Lotteries Corporation Act Amended) ("Bill 11") had its second reading April 23, 2018.
 Following an application process between November and December 2017, the Government of Manitoba selected four groups to operate retail sales of cannabis in the province.
 Bill 11 will prohibit individuals from growing cannabis at their place of residence.
-The Government of Manitoba has also passed The Cannabis Harm Prevention Act (Various Acts Amended) to address health and safety concerns connected with legalized cannabis consumption, which include the prohibition against consuming cannabis in vehicles and against smoking cannabis in enclosed public places.
+The Government of Manitoba has also passed The Cannabis Harm Prevention Act (Various Acts Amended) to address health and safety concerns connected with legalized cannabis in enclosed public places.
 Bill 11 also prohibits the consumption of cannabis in any manner in a cannabis retail store.
 On March 20, 2018, the Government of Manitoba also announced a proposal to prohibit smoking and vaping cannabis in outdoor public places, and the related The Non-Smokers Health Protection and Vapour Products Amendment Act (Prohibiting Cannabis Consumption in Outdoor Public Places) received second reading on April 23, 2018.